UniUSNet: A Promptable Framework for Universal Ultrasound Disease Prediction and Tissue Segmentation: Experimental Results

 \subsection{Dataset and Implementation Details}

-The details of the dataset can be seen in Table~\ref{tab:data_table}.
-In some publicly available datasets, there are cases where a patient has multiple images.
-When partitioning the data, we ensure that all images of the same patient are included in the same partition.
-The dataset was divided into training, validation, and testing sets in a ratio of 7:1:2.
-The segmentation loss consists of a 0.4 ratio of cross-entropy loss and a 0.6 ratio of dice loss.
-We utilized the AdamW optimizer with an initial learning rate of 3e-4 and trained the models for 200 epochs in each experiment.
-Data augmentation techniques such as random horizontal flipping, random rotation within the range of -20° to 20°, and random cropping were applied.
-The code implementation was carried out using PyTorch, with the NVIDIA A4000 GPU utilized for computational acceleration.
-In this paper, the evaluation metrics for segmentation employed the dice coefficient, while the classification evaluation employed accuracy.
-Both metrics range from 0 to 1, with higher values indicating better performance.
+As shown in Table~\ref{tab:data_table}, the dataset was split into training, validation, and testing sets (7:1:2), ensuring all images from the same patient were in the same partition.
+Segmentation loss combined 0.4 cross-entropy and 0.6 dice loss.
+We trained models for 200 epochs using AdamW (learning rate: 3e-4) with data augmentation techniques like random flipping, rotation (-20° to 20°), and cropping.
+Implementation was done in PyTorch, using an NVIDIA A4000 GPU.
+Segmentation was evaluated with the dice coefficient, and classification with accuracy, both ranging from 0 to 1.